 What does your Tea Barn offer?

 We offer a range of food in our Tea Barn including breakfasts, light lunches, cream teas and some pretty amazing homemade cakes.
 Children’s options are available.
 Don’t forget to check the blackboard in the Tea Barn for our daily specials.
-If you have special dietary requirements that you can’t see covered in our menu please contact us in advance through the website.
+We do offer gluten free, dairy free, vegetarian and vegan options.
+Please speak to our Tea Barn staff on arrival who will be happy to advise you.

 Can I bring a picnic?

-We do not allow picnics at Cammas Hall Farm.
+We do not allow picnics anywhere on site here at Cammas Hall, including the car park, fruit fields and nature trail.
 Only food purchased in our Tea Barn or Farm Shop may be consumed on site.
 We are a small family business and our Tea Barn is an integral part of that business which complements and supports our fruit production.
 In addition to this, the amount of litter generated by picnics was adding an unsustainable financial burden on us.
 Many thanks for your support and understanding in this matter.